maarten-pennings/howto/c64mempart/readme.md

 The figure below shows how I've partitioned the 40k BASIC RAM (leaving 32k unused).
 The numbers on the right are the partition boundaries as selected above.
-They are shown in hex (`$0801`) followed by an equals sign, and then the high byte and low byte in decimal (`8/1`).
+They are shown in hex (`$0801`) followed by an equals sign, and then the high byte and low byte in decimal (`8/1`), because that is what we need for pokes in BASIC.

 ![Partitioning the BASIC RAM](A0A1A2.drawio.png)

 The partition manager A0 can be loaded from e.g. a disk (but you can also type it in).
-It will be loaded at the standard `TXTTAB` ($0801), and the loader will set `VARTAB` once the whole program is loaded and the end is known (or the editor maintains it when editing).
+It will be loaded at the standard `TXTTAB` ($0801), and the loader will set `VARTAB` once the whole program is loaded and the end is known (or the editor maintains it while editing).

 When ran, one of the first things the partition manager does, is to lower its own `MEMSIZ`.
-With that the three "user" pointers for its partition are set.
+With that the three progtime pointers for its partition are set.
 The partition manager then calls `CLR`, which updates `ARYTAB`, `STREND` and `FRETOP`;
 all six pointers are set correctly for A0.
-For debugging (and as we will see later, for configuring A1 and A2), A0 does print the three "user" pointers (`TXTTAB`, `VARTAB`, and `MEMSIZ`) to the screen.
+For debugging (and as we will see later, for configuring A1 and A2), A0 does print the three progtime pointers (`TXTTAB`, `VARTAB`, and `MEMSIZ`) to the screen.

 The partition manager A0, does need to know the addresses of the partitions that will contain applications A1 and A2, because activating an application